 Programs & Services

-Our Access Center provides services to 1,200 individual homeless clients each year.
+Our Access Center, located in south Glendale, provides services to 1,200 individual homeless clients each year.
 We work to move clients from sleeping on the streets or in other unstable environments, to residing in a stable and safe housing.
-Our shelter offers a temporary solution as we work one-on-on with each client, connecting them to the resources they need to end their experience of homelessness.
+Our shelter offers a temporary solution as we work one-on-one with each client, connecting them to the resources they need to end their experience of homelessness.

 45 Bed Emergency Shelter